Hormonal Wars: A Brief History of Puberty Blockers

 Share

-When Baltje, a 16-year-old boy, got out of his mother’s car, he knew that today’s appointment at the Gender Clinic at Utrecht University would change his life.
-[1] The date was April 3, 1994, and the letterhead referred to a young doctor named Peggy Cohen-Kettenis.
-The main line read, “Dear Mr. Baltje, we confirm your appointment for consultation for gender reassignment therapy.
+When Baltje, a 16-year-old boy, stepped out of his mother’s car, he knew that today’s appointment at the Gender Clinic at Utrecht University would change his life [1].
+The date was April 3, 1994, and the letterhead referred to a young doctor named Peggy Cohen-Kettenis.
+The main line read, “Dear Mr. Baltje, we confirm your appointment for consultation for gender reassignment therapy.”

-Just over 22 years earlier, chemist Masahiko Fujino was hunched over a chromatographic display in the Takeda Industries laboratory in Tokyo, indicating that he and his team had finally succeeded in synthesizing analogs of gonadotropin-releasing hormone (GnRH) agonists, making drug regulation of human sex hormones both possible and affordable.
+Just over 22 years earlier, chemist Masahiko Fujino was hunched over a chromatographic display in the Takeda Industries laboratory in Tokyo.
+He and his team had finally succeeded in synthesizing analogues of gonadotropin-releasing hormone (GnRH) agonists, making drug regulation of human sex hormones both possible and affordable.
 This discovery, Masahiko was certain, would revolutionize pharmacology.
-But the exact application of this discovery and how it could and would affect society, he and his team – as is so often the case in the field of pharmacological development – were not so sure.
-[3]
+However, as is so often the case in the field of pharmacological development, he and his team were not so sure about the application and effects of this discovery [3].

 Medical Delineation and Regulation

-The same year that Fujino and his team synthesized the first GnRH agents, U.S. President Richard Nixon signed a federal law commonly known as the “War on Cancer” .
-This research policy program, which reflected Cold War logic in its goals, funding, and rhetoric.
-This notion was accompanied by the portrayal of cancer as an “insidious adversary.”
-Accordingly, synthetic GnRH agents became promising candidates, particularly in combating cancers arising from hormone dysregulation.
-[4] It is not surprising, therefore, that early research on the precise function of GnRH agents in the human body focused on their anticarcinogenic potential for regulation.
-[5]
+The same year that Fujino and his team synthesized the first GnRH agents, U.S. President Richard Nixon signed a federal law known as the “War on Cancer”.
+Based on Cold War logic, this law started a research policy program which portrayed cancer as an “insidious adversary”.
+Accordingly, synthetic GnRH agents became promising candidates for combating cancers, particularly those arising from hormone dysregulation [4].
+It is not at all surprising that early research on the precise function of GnRH agents focused on their anticarcinogenic potential [5].

-The use of political and military metaphors in medicine has a tradition dating back at least to the turn of the 20th century, when immunologists regularly distinguished between the “self” and the “other” and used the “body’s” defenses against external (and internal) enemies such as bacteria, viruses, and even tumors.
-[6] The use of these metaphors also had an epistemological effect.
-The laboratory language of leading bacteriologists of the late 19th century, such as that of Rudolf Virchow, pioneered this kind of discourse about microbes as colonizers, as foreign invaders and barbarian conquerors of the body’s borders.
+The use of political and militaristic metaphors in medicine has a tradition dating back at least to the turn of the 20th century.
+Back then, immunologists regularly distinguished between the “self” that had to define itself against antagonistic “others” in the form of bacteria, viruses and even tumours [6].
+The laboratory language of leading 19th-century bacteriologist Rudolf Virchow pioneered this kind of discourse which spoke of microbes as colonizers, foreign invaders and barbarian conquerors of the body’s borders.
+The use of these metaphors had epistemological ramifications.

-Given these long-standing medical-linguistic conventions and the sociopolitical context of the early 1970s, it is not surprising that early research on the functionality of GnRH agents and their analogues focused on the anticarcinogenic potentials of hormone regulation and control.
-The goal was to “suppress” the carcinogenic potential of “twisted cells” that sought to compromise the functionality of their own bodies.
-[7] But this idea also revealed deep-seated fears of the perceived defeatism of contemporary youth cultures and their roots in American society, including the medical system.
-[8]
+Within the sociopolitical context of the early 1970s, these long-standing linguistic conventions were represented in early research on the functionality of GnRH agents and their analogues.
+At that time, cancer research focused on hormone regulation and control.
+The goal was to “suppress” the carcinogenic potential of “twisted cells” that sought to compromise the functionality of their bodies [7].
+This language revealed that the American medical system was affected by the same deep-seated, society-wide fears to which contemporary youth cultures reacted with what was perceived as defeatism [8].

 Inclusion and Participation

-With the advance of the 1970s and the rise of the counterculture in the context of many young people’s disillusionment with science and its military, financial, and patriarchal applications, a different rationale for the potential use of GnRHa agents emerged that centered on inclusion, social fairness, and participation.
-The feminist women’s health movement pioneered this view.
-[11] While the availability of the birth control pill was initially hailed by 1960s women’s health activists as a means of empowering female reproductive and socioeconomic agency, a decade of personal experience with estradiol agents revealed numerous side effects, including nausea, dizziness, headaches, and blood clots.
+As the 1970s continued, the rise of the counterculture in the context of many young people’s disillusionment with science and its applications in military, finance and patriarchy, a different rationale for the potential use of GnRHa agents emerged.
+This view, pioneered by the feminist women’s health movement, centred on inclusion, social fairness and participation [11].
+Women’s health activists of the 1960s hailed the availability of the birth control pill as a means of empowering female reproductive and socioeconomic agency, but a decade of personal experience with estradiol agents revealed numerous side effects, including nausea, dizziness, headaches and blood clots.
 Moreover, in the eyes of activists like Brazilian fertility doctor Elsimar Coutinho, the pill’s hoped-for liberation from patriarchal control has not been fully realized.
-[12] Instead of ushering in a new era of gender equality, the pill cemented the notion – especially in low-income families – that contraception is inherently a female responsibility.
+[12] Instead of ushering in a new era of gender equality, the pill cemented the notion—especially in low-income families—that contraception is a female responsibility.
 [13]

-Following the decision of the UN Conference on Gender Equality in Contraception, various laboratories in Europe, the U.S. and Japan began studies on the fertility-inhibiting effects of GnRH drugs in men.
-[15] But as Vanderbilt University researcher Randy Linde and his colleagues reported in a 1981 article in the New England Journal of Medicine, GnRHa could act as a contraceptive and compromise core elements of male identity, including libido, penile functionality and testosterone-related performance.
-[16] Such side effects should not be tolerated in male subjects, especially since the long-term effects of the apparently reversible treatment on fertility were not yet fully known.
-[17] In contrast, similar effects were widely considered acceptable in female contraceptives.
-[18]
+Following the decision of the UN Conference on Gender Equality in Contraception, various laboratories in Europe, the U.S. and Japan began studies on the fertility-inhibiting effects of GnRH drugs in men [15].
+However, as Vanderbilt University researcher Randy Linde and his colleagues reported in a 1981 article in the New England Journal of Medicine, GnRHa could act as a contraceptive and compromise core elements of male identity, including libido, penile functionality and testosterone-related performance [16].
+Such side effects should not be tolerated in male subjects, especially since the long-term effects of the apparently reversible treatment on fertility were not yet fully known [17].
+In contrast, similar effects were widely considered acceptable in female contraceptives[18].

-Canadian family physicians Pamela Verma Liao and Janet Dollin report in a 2012 essay that the blessing of being able to relinquish responsibility for contraception has led heterosexual cis men to relinquish their reproductive autonomy “by not being responsible for contraception.”
-[19] The toxic reactions to past research on hormonal male contraceptives also affect the present.
-Accordingly, there is almost no reliable quantitative data on demand for cis-male contraceptives, even though cultural conditions have changed dramatically since the 1990s.
-[20] Today, there is often a tacit assumption that hormonal control therapies may be too threatening to the essential male characteristics of the cis-male organism.
-[21]
+Canadian family physicians Pamela Verma Liao and Janet Dollin report in a 2012 essay that the blessing of being able to relinquish responsibility for contraception has led heterosexual cis-men to relinquish their reproductive autonomy “by not being responsible for contraception” [19].
+The toxic reactions to past research on hormonal male contraceptives also affect the present.
+Accordingly, there is almost no reliable quantitative data on demand for cis-male contraceptives, despite dramatic cultural shifts during the 1990s [20].
+Today, there is often a tacit assumption that hormonal control therapies may be too threatening to the essential male characteristics of the cis-men [21].

-The discursively generated threat to cis-male masculinity posed by GnRHa-based contraceptives ultimately leads to a darker chapter in the conceptualization and practical application of GnRHa drugs.
-It is directly linked to an older model of delineation and regulation: “deviant social groups” as the focus and surrogate subjects for “healthy men.”
-[22] To counter the charge of “making healthy men infertile,” some research laboratories shifted their GnRH research from “male organisms” to serve social control fantasies to managing “undesirable populations.”
-[23] A research group at the Royal Victoria Hospital in Quebec, for example, began recruiting male-female “transsexual subjects” to study the long-term effects of androgen suppression in men” [24], while others aimed to include “sexually abnormal individuals” such as “severe exhibitionists” in their studies.
-[25] In the right hands – the implicit rationale of some policymakers – GnRH drugs could purge the U.S. population body of the “unproductive” and the so-called “morally deviant” by depriving them of the opportunity to reproduce or engage in sexual activity.
+The supposed threat to cis-male masculinity posed by GnRHa-based contraceptives ultimately leads to a darker chapter in the conceptualization and practical application of GnRHa drugs.
+It is directly linked to an older model of delineation and regulation: “deviant social groups” as the focus and surrogate subjects for “healthy men” [22].
+To counter the charge of “making healthy men infertile”, some research laboratories shifted their GnRH research from “male organisms” to serve social control fantasies to managing “undesirable populations”[23].
+A research group at the Royal Victoria Hospital in Quebec, for example, began recruiting male-to-female “transsexual subjects” to study the long-term effects of androgen suppression in men” [24].
+Other research has included “sexually abnormal individuals,” such as “severe exhibitionists”, in their studies [25].
+In the right hands—so implies the rationale of some policymakers—GnRH drugs could purge the U.S. population body of the “unproductive” and the so-called “morally deviant” by depriving them of the opportunity to reproduce or engage in sexual activity.
 Both ethical and sociological discourse about whether such practices should be allowed continues to this day.
-Nonetheless, the use of GnRHa drugs to suppress fertility in transgender individuals was heavily criticized by ethicists, progressive politicians, and LGBT+ activists in the 1990s.
+Nonetheless, the use of GnRHa drugs to suppress fertility in transgender individuals was heavily criticized by ethicists, progressive politicians and LGBT+ activists in the 1990s.
 Accordingly, its use has been largely abandoned in recent years (and rightly so).

 Normalization and Affirmation of Diversity

-This activism, and the associated cultural shift toward inclusivity and diversity, eventually led to a rethinking and expansion of the practical applications of GnRH resources.
-The sociocultural tides eventually turned in favor of marginalized groups.
-At the same time, the use of such agents continued well into the 2000s in the name of normalization.
-Just as in the individual body, it seemed necessary to maintain “homeostasis” in certain instances in society-particularly at the intersections of biology and cultural norms.
-An average body with average development was still considered the desirable, ideal normal.
+This activism—and the associated cultural shift toward inclusivity and diversity—eventually led to a rethinking and expansion of the practical applications of GnRH resources.
+The sociocultural tides eventually turned in favour of marginalized groups.
+At the same time, the use of such agents continued well into the 2000s, in the name of normalization.
+Just as in the individual body, it seemed necessary to maintain “homeostasis” in certain instances in society, particularly at the intersections of biology and cultural norms.
+An average body with average development was still considered normal, desirable and ideal.

 Establishing Epistemic Dominance

-In the current sociopolitical climate of the United States and several other countries, the success of GnRHa drugs in pediatric care for transgender and gender nonconforming adolescents is becoming a political issue.
+In the current sociopolitical climate of the United States and several other countries, the success of GnRHa drugs in pediatric care for transgender and gender-nonconforming adolescents is becoming a political issue.
 Being young and transgender has become a battleground in the recent culture war between conservative and progressive social forces.
-Increasingly, the use of puberty blockers, so successful for many years, is discursively portrayed as a gateway drug to “harder stuff” (e.g., “performance-enhancing” testosterone therapies) for an imagined “transgender trend” among young people-especially transgender boys.
-GnRHa drugs, the narrative goes, would contribute to irreversible damage in many adolescents, depriving them of the possibility of normal development and future health of their bodies.
-This socially and epistemically conservative discourse is not only extremely infantilizing and paternalistic, denying young (trans) persons the right and ability to determine their own bodies and identities.
+Increasingly, the use of puberty blockers—so successful for so many years—is discursively portrayed as a gateway drug to “harder stuff” (e.g., “performance-enhancing” testosterone therapies) for an imagined “transgender trend” among young people (especially transgender boys).
+The narrative is that GnRHa drugs would contribute to irreversible damage in many adolescents, depriving them of the possibility of normal development and future health of their bodies.
+This socially and epistemically conservative discourse is not only extremely infantilizing and paternalistic, it denies young (trans) persons the right and ability to determine their own bodies and identities.
 It also aims to delegitimize the inclusive and participatory model of medicine and care.

-From the perspective of inclusive pediatricians, such terms may seem absurd, but they (the terms) aim to change cultural discourse and, secondarily, medical practice.
-The creation of narratives such as “transgender trend” or “rapid onset gender dysphoria” does not reflect the realities of trans people’s lives, but instead leads to more denial of much-needed health care services by the day.
-Pediatricians are not immune to such political propaganda, but in a political climate like the current one, they are challenged more than ever to acquire reflexive knowledge to meet the challenges facing their young patients.
+Such terms may seem absurd but, from the perspective of inclusive paediatricians, they aim to change cultural discourse and, thereby, medical practice.
+The creation of narratives around “the transgender trend” or “rapid onset gender dysphoria” does not reflect the realities of transpeople’s lives, but instead leads to more denial of much-needed healthcare services by the day.
+Paediatricians are not immune to such political propaganda, but in a political climate like the current one, they are challenged more than ever to acquire reflexive knowledge to meet the challenges facing their young patients.
 In addition, they should also listen to and be sensitive to the diverse knowledge about gender and the body that is being generated by transgender activists and academic groups.

 The regulatory impact of GnRH agents on society depends heavily on their socio-epistemic and discursive framing, which is shaped by political biases.
-From a conservative epistemological perspective, these pharmaceutical agents are often understood in terms of social engineering and regulatory control.
+The conservative epistemological perspective often understood these pharmaceutical agents in terms of social engineering and regulatory control.
 This understanding seems to be prevalent in conservative media and exclusive radical feminist transgender circles, as highlighted by the recent example of the unhinged rantings of erotic film actress and activist Lily Cade.
-In conspiratorial circles, the use of puberty blockers is presented as part of the (imagined!) “great detachment.”
-By emasculating and de-feminizing Western youth, “the elites” would pave the way for a “new world order.”
-Yet even in less radical conservative imaginaries, GnRH agents evoke visions of social control and regulation, as evidenced by their classification as a means to address the deviant behavior of sex offenders.
+In conspiratorial circles, the use of puberty blockers is presented as part of the (imagined!) “great detachment”.
+By emasculating and de-feminizing Western youth, “the elites” would pave the way for a “new world order”.
+Yet, even in less radical conservative imaginaries, GnRH agents evoke visions of social control and regulation, as evidenced by their classification as a means to address the deviant behaviour of sex offenders.
 The cognitive dissonance between the classification of both uses as “dangerous” and “desirable” is significant for the distribution of an individual’s imagined value in society.

 Diversity-affirming uses of GnRH drugs stand in stark contrast to this notion.
-These ideas are not about controlling people’s bodies, but about enabling individual agency, especially in relation to gendered roles in society.
-The possibility of giving young people seeking to transition control over their own bodies through a simple pharmaceutical agent fundamentally contradicts the narrative of social regulation.
-This leads to an incommensurability and reinterpretation of the use of puberty blockers in the conservative sociotechnical paradigm as presented by conservative alarmists.
-The simple act of self-efficacy by a young person is thus elevated to a fundamental affront.
+These ideas are not about controlling people’s bodies, but about enabling individual agency, especially concerning gendered roles in society.
+The possibility of giving young people seeking to transition control over their bodies through a simple pharmaceutical agent fundamentally contradicts the narrative of social regulation.
+This leads to a reinterpretation of the use of puberty blockers in the conservative sociotechnical paradigm as presented by conservative alarmists.
+A young person’s simple act of self-efficacy becomes elevated to a fundamental affront.

 About the Author